-After your diagnosis don’t be afraid to speak with your physical therapist about what movements you can and cannot perform in the bedroom.
+Don’t be afraid to speak with your physical therapist about what movements you can and cannot perform in the bedroom.
 Set aside your embarrassment and you’ll ease your fear about worsening the back pain.
-Make this discussion easier by making sure your partner is in the examination room with you so both of you can be fully informed about what is and is not okay.
+Include your partner in this discussion in the exam room so both of you can be fully informed about what is and is not okay.

 Try These Positions Tonight…